Princess Elisabeth of Hesse and by Rhine (1895–1903): Childhood

-In his memoirs, written more than thirty years after her death, her father wrote of Elisabeth's "deep sensitivity" and "very large heart."
+In his memoirs, written more than thirty years after her death, her father wrote of Elisabeth’s "deep sensitivity" and "very large heart".
 He wrote that "I never knew a child who had so much influence on adults.
 Her inner personality was very strong, and she had a natural quality that protected her from being spoiled."
-In October 1901, after the death of Queen Victoria, Elisabeth's parents finally divorced.
-Her mother had rekindled a previous romance with another cousin, her future husband, Grand Duke Cyril Vladimirovich of Russia.
+In October 1901, after the death of Queen Victoria, Elisabeth’s parents finally divorced.
+Her mother had rekindled a previous romance with another cousin, her future husband, Grand Duke Kirill Vladimirovich of Russia.
 Her father, according to letters written by her mother, had been caught cavorting with domestic servants.
-Her parents' divorce meant that Elisabeth divided her year between Darmstadt and her mother's new home in Coburg.
+Her parents’ divorce meant that Elisabeth divided her year between Darmstadt and her mother’s new home in Coburg.
 Elisabeth was at first mistrustful of her mother and resented the divorce, although Victoria did her best to mend her relationship with her daughter during her visit with Elisabeth in the spring of 1902.
 She was only partially successful, though Victoria enjoyed turning her daughter into an outstanding horsewoman.

 In his memoirs, Ernst said he had difficulty persuading Elisabeth to visit her mother.
-Before one visit, he found the child "whimpering under a sofa, full of despair."
+Before one visit, he found the child "whimpering under a sofa, full of despair".
 He assured Elisabeth that her mother loved her too.
-"Mama says she loves me, but you do love me," Elisabeth replied.
-Margaret Eagar thought the child's eyes were the saddest she had ever seen.
-"Looking at her I used to wonder what those wide grey-blue eyes saw, to bring such a look of sadness to the childish face," she wrote.
-Eagar wondered if Elisabeth had a premonition of her own death because she often told her cousin Grand Duchess Olga Nikolaevna of Russia that "I shall never see this again."
-However, despite Elisabeth's sad eyes, she was generally a sweet, happy child who was a peacemaker when her cousins had a dispute.
+"Mama says she loves me, but you do love me", Elisabeth replied.
+Margaret Eager thought the child’s eyes were "the saddest she had ever seen".
+"Looking at her I used to wonder what those wide grey-blue eyes saw, to bring such a look of sadness to the childish face", she wrote.
+Eagar wondered if Elisabeth had a premonition of her own death because she often told her cousin, Grand Duchess Olga Nikolaevna, that "I shall never see this again".
+However, despite Elisabeth’s sad eyes, she was generally a sweet, happy child who was a peacemaker when her cousins had a dispute.